Demezy/owasp_examples_and_poc/sql_injection/README.md

 # SQL Injection

+By default the service is available at `localhost:8002` if run using Docker or `localhost:5000` if run locally.

 The following service is for maintaining TODO lists.
 Since the author is a procrastinator we can only add tasks but not complete them.

-By default the service is available at `localhost:8002`

 ## Exploit